Marcus-Sarcina/exitbot/README.md

 * Applied t-SNE model to find clusters of individuals in our two datasets.
 * Ran multiple plots along different dimensions of our sample data.
 * In a production app, this model would be fronted by a GUI engine for choosing plot parameters and exploring points within the plot.
+* There is the ability to algorithmically group users based on how similar their bio's are, and call each group to produce an output of each user.
+When testing we were able to identify unique groups that correlated to different sets of users (eg. law & finance specialists, software devs, crypto traders, outdoors enthusiasts, marketers, etc)

 ### Chromadb RAG
 ![RAG Query](RAG-query.jpg)